-- member (method, attribute, and member class) declarations, - · nested interface, type alias, and abstract class declarations, and - instance initialization code.
+- member (method, attribute, and member class) declarations, - nested interface, type alias, and abstract class declarations, and - instance initialization code and, if the class does not have a parameter list, constructors.

-'''

-ClassBody: "{" (Declaration | Statement) "}"
+ClassBody: "{" (Declaration | Statement | ConstructorDeclaration) "}"

-'''

 The body of a class may contain executable code.